Coffee and chocolate go together like two beans in a pod, but you probably already knew that, right?

-Whilst coffee chocolate might be a relatively well-known cocoa combination, there’s more to it than just mixing coffee and chocolate together.
-Each variety of coffee and cocoa bean boasts its own flavour profile, meaning that if you get it right, you can experience a chocolate experience like no other.
+Whilst coffee chocolate might be a relatively well-known cacao combination, there’s more to it than just mixing coffee and chocolate together.
+Each variety of coffee and cacao bean boasts its own flavour profile, meaning that if you get it right, you can experience a chocolate experience like no other.

 Why do coffee and chocolate go so well together?

-For example, we source our cocoa beans from all over the world.
+For example, we source our cacao beans from all over the world.
 From the rocky and mountainous region of Ecuador to the luscious and vibrant island of St Lucia.
-Many different factors can affect the resulting taste of the cocoa bean, including the amount of sunlight it receives, the soil it’s grown in and the quantity of water the bean gets each year.
+Many different factors can affect the resulting taste of the cacao bean, including the amount of sunlight it receives, the soil it’s grown in and the quantity of water the bean gets each year.

 Other beans impart smokey, savoury notes or aromatic summer fruits flavours.
-To discover the complex and nuanced world of the cocoa bean, why not dive into our Single-origin Chocolate range?
+To discover the complex and nuanced world of the cacao bean, why not dive into our Single-origin Chocolate range?

 This flavour diversity is very similar to the coffee bean.
 Because its taste is so varied, we couldn’t help but gather five different blends for you to enjoy.
 Our range of carefully-curated Coffee Beans impart anything from mellow, subtle flavours to punchy caffeine hits.